Spectroscopy of phase transitions for multiagent systems: Introduction

-We relate the occurrence of phase transitions to the emergence of non-analytical properties of the susceptibility of the system describing the frequency-dependent response of an observable to a given perturbation due to the emergence of a pole in the real axis of the frequency.
-We use a formalism that closely mirrors spectroscopic techniques that are commonly used for investigating the optical properties of matter \cite{Lucarini2005}.
-The presence of the pole becomes very clear as we increase the number of agents, thus approaching the thermodynamic limit.
-The attractiveness of the approach proposed here is that the loss of analyticity depends neither on the choice of the observable, nor on the applied perturbation (except degenerate, non-typical cases), but is instead universal in nature \cite{FirstPaper}.
-We study the Desai-Zwanzig (DZ)~\cite{DesaiZwanzig} and the Bonilla-Casado-Morillo (BCM)~\cite{Bonilla1987} models.
+In this paper we focus in much greater detail on the relationship between the occurrence of phase transitions and the non-analyticity of the susceptibility of the system describing the frequency-dependent response of an observable to a given perturbation in the upper complex frequency plane.
+The singularity manifests itself as a pole that crosses the real axis of the frequency variable.
+We use a formalism that mirrors spectroscopic techniques that are used for investigating the frequency dependence of the optical properties of materials \cite{Lucarini2005}.
+By studying how the real and imaginary part of the susceptibility of the systems depend on the number of agents, we are able to predict the position of the pole and the associated residue, which describe the emergence of the singularity in the thermodynamic limit.
+We verify that the position of the pole depends on the considered model, but, instead, that for a given model the loss of analyticity depends neither on the choice of the observable, nor on the applied perturbation, and is, in this sense, an universal feature of the system.
+Our numerical investigations are performed on the Desai-Zwanzig (DZ)~\cite{DesaiZwanzig} and the Bonilla-Casado-Morillo (BCM)~\cite{Bonilla1987} models.
 The DZ model exhibits a paradigmatic example of an equilibrium order-disorder phase transition, analogous to the Ising ferromagnetic transition \cite{Shiino1987,Dawson}, while the BCM model describes an out-of-equilibrium synchronisation transition of an infinite collection of coupled nonlinear oscillators.
 As the transition point is crossed, the order parameter (magnetization) acquires a non vanishing constant value for the DZ model and is periodically oscillating for the BCM model.